 Interacting with horses gives teens a more realistic view of themselves in relationship to a much larger creature.
 Therefore, equine therapy can be helpful for teens diagnosed with eating disorders.

 The act of grooming and caring for a horse helps teens focus on something outside their own struggles.
-Their attention is directed on the present moment rather than unhelpful ruminations.
+Their attention is directed on the present moment and others’ needs rather than unhelpful rumination.

 A positive relationship with a horse builds a teenager’s social skills.
 Hence, they are able to form and strengthen relationships with people.

 Teens struggling with mental health or substance abuse often feel alone and isolated.
 A horse’s unconditional acceptance helps them feel a sense of connection with other living beings and with the larger world.
 Hence, equine therapy supports the development of positive relationships with oneself, other people, and our animal friends.